kagisearch/kagi-docs/docs/kagi/search-details/search-sources.md

 Our data includes anonymized API calls to traditional search indexes like Google and [Mojeek](https://mojeek.com), niche search engines like [Marginalia](https://search.marginalia.nu), and vertical information sources like Apple, Wikipedia, Open Meteo, and other APIs.
 Typically every search query will bring in about dozen of different sources.

 For example, when you search for images in Kagi, we use 7 different sources of information, trying to surface the very best image results for your query.
-Using all avaialble sources on the web is also true for Kagi's Video/News/Podcasts results.
+The same is also the case for Kagi's Video/News/Podcasts results.

 But most importantly, we are known for our unique results, coming from our web index (internal name - Teclis) and news index (internal name - TinyGem).
 Kagi's indexes provide unique results that help you discover non-commercial websites and "small web" discussions surrounding a particular topic.
 Access to Teclis and TinyGem is available as an [API](https://help.kagi.com/kagi/api/enrich.html) too.